-Help protect birds during their migratory journey this spring by signing up to join the Lights Out Movement.
+Help protect birds during their migratory journey by signing up to join the Lights Out Movement.
 Turn your lights off from Midnight to 6 a.m.
-March 15-May 31.
+March 15 - June 1 and September 1 - November 1.

 Lights Out Pittsburgh